openaps/docs/docs/docs/Resources/troubleshooting.md

 To fix a corrupted git repository you can run `oref0-fix-git-corruption.sh`, it will try to fix the repository, and in case when repository is definitly broken it copies the remainings in a safe place (`tmp`) and initializes a new git repo.

 Warning: do not run any  openaps commands with sudo in front of it `sudo openaps`.
 If you do, your .git permissions will get messed up.
 Sudo should only be used when a command needs root permissions, and openaps does not need that.
-To correct such permission problems run `sudo chown -R pi.pi .git` if you are using a Raspberry Pi or `sudo chown -R edison.users .git` if your are using an Intel Edison.
-The -R option runs `chown` recursively for all the file contents inside .git.
+Such permission problems can be corrected by running `sudo chown -R pi.pi .git` in the openaps directory.
+If your are using an Intel Edison, run `sudo chown -R edison.users .git`.

 ### Environment variables